If you’re looking for the best George Washington biography, you’ve come to the right place.

 In the wide, wide world of books on George Washington, there’s literal libraries full of works exploring the General’s life.
-To help fellow lovers of history and great books, we’ve put together a list of our favorites.
+To help fellow lovers of history and great books, I’ve put together a list of my favorites.

 From his early military career to his time as the first president of the United States, these titles will give you a comprehensive overview of Washington’s life and times.
 Plus, they’re all enjoyable reads!